antienngn/RNALoc-LM/readme.md

+# Seminar AI for language
-# RNALoc-LM
+## RNALoc-LM
 RNA subcellular localization prediction using pre-trained RNA language model.

 This repository contains the code for the RNA Subcellular Localization Prediction Model (RNALoc-LM), which can be used to predict the subcellular localization of three types of RNA: lncRNA, circRNA, and miRNA.

 Also the web server for prediction and visualization are available at http://csuligroup.com:8000/RNALoc-LM.

 Before start, you need to create the environment required for the project.
-You can choose to create the environment directly using the RNALoc-LM.yaml file, or use the requirements.txt file to create the environment 123.
+You can choose to create the environment directly using the RNALoc-LM.yaml file, or use the requirements.txt file to create the environment.

 ### Create Environment with RNALoc-LM.yaml